 Faik Luta, playwright, literary festival organiser and former BBC radio producer

 “Born into a traditional West Indian family later in that decade – I knew what cricket meant to the community.
 Colin’s 1973 and Me is a wonderful insight”.

 “A really enjoyable read, mixing history, cricket, personal recollections from childhood and a healthy dose of nostalgia”.

 Tim Mansfield, Lancaster

-Lance Gibbs, Alvin Kallicharan, Rohan Kanhai, Clive Lloyd, Ron Headley, Frank Hayes, Keith Fletcher, Sacha Distel, Johnny Kwango, Red Rum, Clyde Best, Albert Johanneson, Shirley Bassey, Edward Heath, Harold Wilson, The Common Market, CARICOM, Guyana, Love Thy Neighbour, Top of the Pops, primary school dinners, curry and roti, Cliff Richard, Leeds United, South London life in the 70s and more feature in 1973 and Me.
+Lance Gibbs, Alvin Kallicharan, Rohan Kanhai, Frank Hayes, Keith Fletcher, Sacha Distel, Johnny Kwango, Red Rum, Clyde Best, Albert Johanneson, Shirley Bassey, Edward Heath, Harold Wilson, The Common Market, CARICOM, Guyana, Love Thy Neighbour, Top of the Pops, primary school dinners, curry and roti, Cliff Richard, Leeds United, Jan Tomaszewski, South London life in the 1970s and more feature in 1973 and Me.

 1973 and Me also features exclusive Q&As with Harold ‘Dickie’ Bird, Deryck Murray on Inshan Ali, and Colin Grant on The Wailers 1973 tour of Britain.

 Buy 1973 and Me for £12.99 (includes postage and packing, UK only).